LeafSide FAQ (Frequently Asked Questions)

 Typical studies on fresh vs frozen nutrition include: https://www.sciencedirect.com/science/article/pii/S0889157517300418 and https://onlinelibrary.wiley.com/doi/full/10.1111/j.1365-2621.1999.tb15943.x

-Due to the low moisture content of our meals, and the use of 100% plant-based ingredients, they remain stable for at least 3-6 months if stored in a dry, cool place.
-We currently list a “best by” date with a 3 month time limit, and after we’ve finished independent laboratory testing we’ll likely extend this by up to an additional 3 months.
+Due to the low moisture content of our meals, and the use of 100% plant-based ingredients, they remain stable for 6-8 weeks if stored in a dry, cool (non-refrigerated) place.
+We currently list a “best by” date with about a 6 week time frame, and sometimes adjust that to be longer based on our ongoing tests of each recipe, and evolving packaging.

 We’re currently based in Tempe, Arizona, and that’s where our meal packs are made.
 All ingredients — organic and conventional — are from USA vendors, and in particular, all organic ingredients are USDA certified organic.

 Yes!
-Each pack contains a full meal portion ranging from 450 to 800 kCal (“calories”).
+Each pack contains a full meal portion, averaging around 500 kCal up to 690 kCal (“calories”).

-Because our meals are made from real whole plant-based foods, they have lots of nutrition and fiber, and will keep you feeling full and ready for demanding work or play, for up to 5 hours.
+Because our meals are made from real whole plant-based foods, they have lots of nutrition and fiber, and will keep you feeling full and ready for demanding work or play, typically for 4 to 5 hours.

 Our meals pack a lot of food, so many LeafSiders just set their smoothie or stir-bowl down at their desk and “graze” slowly on the food, for over an hour or more, enjoying the steady and sustained energy they feel.
 Or they share a meal with family members.